Most of it's boring

 27 October 2021

-Regarding auntie Beeb's bait'n'switch approach to article linking, comes this case in point: the rise of ultra-violent Japanese films is discussed in How Ichi the Killer brought ultra-violence to the mainstream.
+Regarding Auntie Beeb's bait 'n' switch approach to article linking, comes this case in point: the rise of ultra-violent Japanese films is discussed in How Ichi the Killer brought ultra-violence to the mainstream.
 The link from the BBC home page teases: The most shocking film ever made?

 (more…)